 My interest in complementary therapies started some years ago after receiving Shiatsu and Reiki to help with my chronic insomnia.
 They worked!
-As a result I decided to train as a therapist so that I could help other people whose lives are affected by health issues and have been practising complementary therapies since 2009.
+As a result I decided to train as a therapist, initially practising Shiatsu and Reiki, so that I could help other people whose lives are affected by health issues.
+I have been practising complementary therapies since 2009.

 I am a member of the Association of Reflexologists and am a registered Reflexology practitioner with the Complementary and Natural Healthcare Council.
 Both organisations have rigorous standards of Continuing Professional Development (CPD) as a requirement of membership.

 Membership of professional bodies for ear candling and seated acupressure is not economically viable for me but I am insured for both and aim to provide treatments of the highest standards.